 Hi, I’m Sofia De La Torre!
-I am sophomore at Florida International University studying Biological Sciences.
+I am junior at Florida International University studying Biological Sciences.
 I hope to attend medical school in the future to pursue a career as a surgeon.
 In my free time, I love going on spontaneous sunset drives, making jewelry, or just hanging out with my friends!
 I am originally from Miami and love learning about the history of the places I travel to or visit; however, I don’t even know the history of my own city.
 My motivation for taking this class is to learn about the hidden truths that Miami holds and the foundation that built this city to be what it is today.

 Downtown as Text

 “The Hidden Past of Miami” by Sofia De La Torre of FIU at Downtown Miami

 I am a person who hates doing things by myself.
 My overprotective mother doesn’t help situations when all she does is call me every 10 minutes to find out if I’m still alive.
 So, when I found out that I would be traveling into the heart of Miami alone, I may have had a mini freakout.
 Here’s a random fact about me: I don’t like driving on the highway.
 Therefore, the drive to get to the Government Center was an interesting one to say the least.
 When I arrived, I was met with creepy stares from old men and the smell of gas powered cars, which for me is not the best way to start out the first honors class of the semester.